- Studying Law at Yale

 Rory Van Loo

 Rory Van Loo is a Ph.D. in Law candidate at Yale.
-His research draws on commercial law, financial regulation, bankruptcy, and dispute resolution, with a focus on how regulatory and corporate institutional design intersect with consumer decision making.
-His writing has appeared in publications such as the University of Pennsylvania Law Review, Harvard Law Review, Albany Law Review, California Lawyer, Christian Science Monitor, and San Francisco Chronicle.
+His research draws on commercial law, financial regulation, and bankruptcy, with a focus on how regulatory and corporate institutional design intersect with consumer decision making.
+Rory holds a B.A., magna cum laude, from Pomona College and a J.D., magna cum laude, from Harvard Law School, where he was awarded the Irving Oberman Memorial Prize in Bankruptcy and served as a Senior Editor of the Harvard Law Review.